erichaagdev/erichaag.dev/blog/posts/bootiful-builds-best-practices-spring-boot-gradle/index.md

 org.gradle.parallel=true
 ```

-You can learn more about parallel execution in the Gradle documentation: https://docs.gradle.org/current/userguide/performance.html#parallel_execution
+You can learn more about [parallel execution](https://docs.gradle.org/current/userguide/performance.html#parallel_execution) in the Gradle documentation.

-### 6. Enable configuration cache
+### 6. Enable configuration caching

 A Gradle build is broken up into three distinct phases: initialization, configuration, and execution.